pjaos/rs310p_dc_psu/README.md

 Usage: Provide a control interface to the ROCKSEED RS310P/RS305P Bench PSU.

 Options:
-  -h, --help  show this help message and exit
-  --debug     Enable debugging.
+  -h, --help     show this help message and exit --debug        Enable debugging.
   -p P           Serial port (default=/dev/ttyUSB0).
   -v V           The required output voltage.
   -a A           The current limit value in amps.
-  -s          The PSU status showing output state, voltage, current and power
+  -s             The PSU status showing output state, voltage, current and
-              out.
+                 power out.
   --vs           The verbose PSU status.
   --ov=OV        The required over voltage protection value in volts --oa=OA        The required over current protection value in amps.
   --op=OP        The required over power protection value in watts.
   --on           Turn the PSU output on.
   --off          Turn the PSU output off.
   --bon          Set the buzzer on.
   --boff         Set the buzzer off.
+  --plot         Plot the PSU status.
+  --poll=POLL    The poll period in seconds (default=1).
+  --log=LOG      Log file.
+This is used when plotting (default=/tmp/psu.log).
+  --plotl        Plot the data in the log file.
+  --range=RANGE  The Y axis plot range.
+By default the Y axis will auto range.
+                 If defined then a comma separated list of min,max values is required.
+(E.G 0,10)
 ```

 Below is an example of PSU control